 It’s a mixed bag of emotions with the TopSpeed Zonda F. There are some highs, but more lows with this model.
 Overall I say this missed the mark here.
 Some much potential to hit a home run, but the team may have rushed this one to market too soon.

 Again I will reiterate these words to TSM/TopSpeed.
 Do you want to gain market share?
 Then follow these simple suggestions.
 Do away with the massive wood base.
-This and reduction of box size will reduce overall cost.
+This and the reduction of box size will reduce overall cost.
 Use these saving to complete the exterior.
 I mean use perforated pieces wherever you can to elevate the end results.
 Action these simple ingredients and gain market share!

 On the flip side, you compare to what is available in scale today we have the diecast version from Mondo Motors.
 Now if you own one (I do) you know it is very poor.
-So if you’re looking for a replacement the TopSpeed replica is definitely more a refined piece.
+So if you’re looking for a replacement the TopSpeed replica is definitely more of a refined piece.
 Enjoy the pics!